FriendsOfSymfony/FOSElasticaBundle/README.md

                             model: Application\UserBundle\Entity\User
                             listener: # by default, listens to "insert", "update" and "delete"

-Now the index is automatically updated each time the state of the bound doctrine repository changes.
+Now the index is automatically updated each time the state of the bound Doctrine repository changes.
 No need to repopulate the whole "user" index when a new `User` is created.

 You can also choose to only listen for some of the events: